A: Look for an internship that exposes you to career-related skills.

 A: Register for IDSC 330 the next semester and submit the application for internship credit form by mid-semester.

-A: Assistance is available from the UST Career Development Center located on the 3rd floor of Murray-Herrick Center.
+A: Assistance is available from the UST Career Development Center located on the first floor of Murray-Herrick Center.
 Students may also arrange internships individually.